SeyZ/jsonapi-serializer/README.md

         - *dataLinks*: An object that describes the links inside data.
 Values can be *string* or a *function* (see examples below)
         - *relationshipLinks*: An object that describes the links inside relationships.
 Values can be *string* or a *function* (see examples below)
         - *keyForAttribute*: A function that maps the attribute (passed as an argument) to the key.
 Attributes are dasherized by default.
+        - *pluralizeType*: A boolean to indicate if the type must be pluralized or not.
+Default: true.
+        - *typeForAttribute*: A function that maps the attribute (passed as an argument) to the type you want to override.
+Option *pluralizeType* ignored if set.

 ## Examples